siavava/portfolio/content/projects/web/notes-platform.md

   - "JavaScript"
   - "Sass"
   - "Firebase"
+summary: |-
-summary: "NotePad, a board of draggable, resizable sticky notes backed by the Firebase Realtime Database, with live sync and client-side search."
+  NotePad, a board of draggable, resizable sticky notes backed by the Firebase Realtime Database, with live sync and client-side search.
 ---

 **NotePad** is a board of sticky notes: create a note, drag it anywhere,